Mixed legal system of Roman-Dutch civil law, English common law, and customary law

 Regulation

-The Broad-Based Black Economic Empowerment Act 53 of 2003 (BEE Act) – which is the principal legislation through which broad-based black economic empowerment (B-BBEE) is measured.
+The Broad-Based Black Economic Empowerment Act 53 of 2003 (B-BBEE Act) is the principal legislation through which broad-based black economic empowerment (B-BBEE) is measured.

-The general Codes of Good Practice (Current Codes) – which were published by the Minister of Trade & Industry (Minister) in 2007 and which set out the details of the scoring process for B-BBEE.
+The general Codes of Good Practice (Codes) were published by the Minister of Trade & Industry (Minister) in 2007 and set out the details of the scoring process for B-BBEE.

-The revised Codes of Good Practice – which were published by the Minister on 11 October 2013 and which will replace the current Codes by 30 April 2015.
+The revised Codes of Good Practice were published by the Minister on 11 October 2013 and replaced the 2007 Codes.

-Sector-specific codes which detail the manner in which B-BBEE must be measured for businesses operating in particular sectors (e.g. sector codes have been published for the tourism, forestry, information communication and technology, chartered accountancy, finance, construction, transport, and agriculture sectors).
+Sector-specific codes detail the manner in which B-BBEE must be measured for businesses operating in particular sectors (e.g., sector codes have been published for the tourism, forestry, information communication and technology, chartered accountancy, property, defence, finance, construction, transport, and agriculture sectors).

 Impact of regulatory regime on business